Asiana Treks and Tours

 Cost: Transit visa (valid for up to 3 days) – USD 5

-People from SAARC countries get a free 30-day visaIndians don't need a visa, but they must show ID, like a passport or citizenship card.
+People from SAARC countries are eligible for a free 30-day visa.
+Indians don't need a visa, but they must present identification, such as a passport or citizenship card.
 Make sure your passport is valid for at least six months.
-And it's a good idea to have travel insurance which covers medical treatment and emergency evacuation.
+It's also a good idea to have travel insurance that covers medical treatment and emergency evacuation.
 Some places in Nepal require a separate permit to visit.

-Business Visa: Purpose: For business-related activities Cost:
+Business Visa and Cost Purpose: For business-related activities:

 15 days – USD 30